webiny/BackupService/README.md

 Backup Service
 ==============

-This library is used to create an encrypted backup archive of one or more folder on your server and one or more MongoDb databases.
+This library is used to create an encrypted backup archive of one or more folders on your server and one or more MongoDb databases.
 Once the backup archive is created, it will be stored to the defined S3 bucket.

-The service automatically manages the backups on the S3 bucket and it only upload the backup archive once.
+The library automatically manages the backups on the S3 bucket and it only uploads the backup archive once.
 If required to keep a weekly, monthly or yearly, using the S3 API backup copies are made, so we don't need to re-upload the same archive multiple times.

 The backup is  a `tar gzip` archive, which is then encrypted with `gpg` with the defined passphrase and only then, in this encrypted state,